Spider-Man: Into the Spider-Verse sequel casts Issa Rae as Spider-Woman

-Insecure star Issa Rae has been cast as Jessica Drew, AKA Spider-Woman, in the untitled Spider-Man: Into the Spider-Verse sequel.
+Issa Rae, known for her role in HBO's Insecure, has been cast as Jessica Drew, AKA Spider-Woman, in the untitled Spider-Man: Into the Spider-Verse sequel.

 This marks the first major casting news to surface about Spider-Man: Into the Spider-Verse 2.
 Rae joins returning cast members Shameik Moore, who leads as Miles Morales/Spider-Man, and Hailee Steinfeld, who plays Gwen Stacy/Spider-Gwen.